Counterexamples (WritePhilosophy Guide)

 Now, consider the analogous argument:

 Although the argument follows the same general schema, it fails as a counterexample.
 Committing to the claim that “A woman has the right to do as she wishes with her reproductive system” doesn’t commit me to the claim that “A woman has the right to do as she wishes with her hand”, which creates the absurdity in the counterexample.
+Nor does the claim that restrictions on abortion infringe one’s right to do as one wishes with one’s reproductive system entail that restrictions on punching people in the face infringe one’s right to do as one wishes with one’s hand, for that matter.
 Arguably, the critic would need to provide a case in which it’s the right to do as she wishes with her reproductive system that creates an unacceptable consequence.

 The more common tactic is to modify the thesis or argument in response.
 This may seem like a sign of weakness, but is usually actually a great way to make philosophical progress and refine your thinking.

 For instance, suppose I claim “Killing is always immoral”.
-You provide the counterexample of killing hostile soldiers during war, so I weaken my scope to: “Killing civilians is always immoral”.
+You provide the counterexample of killing hostile soldiers invading your country in defence of your land, so I weaken my scope to: “Killing civilians is always immoral”.
 This can often be an iterative process of refinement and new counterexamples.
-For example, you might now provide the counterexample of killing someone who is trying to kill you.
+For example, you might now provide the counterexample of killing a civilian who is trying to kill you.
 Now I must modify my thesis again, to: “Killing civilians is always immoral except in defence of one’s own life.”
 Now you provide the counterexample, perhaps, of someone killing an intruder who is about to murder their family, but who doesn’t know that they are in the building.
 One’s own life is not threatened, but it may still be justified to kill to protect others (at least if we had no other option).
 We can see how this iterative process would lead to a much more refined and accurate thesis.

 Another approach is to move from a universal generalisation to a weaker claim—for instance “Killing is usually immoral”.
 This can be a very problematic move, as claims about what often or usually happens are (usually!) defended only by empirical evidence, not by philosophical argument.
 These kinds of claims will (usually!) not do the job you need in a logical argument.